 Students, as well as adults, can add to their educational experience at the museum by participating in a variety of interactive activities such as matching games, crossword puzzles, hidden message word searches and scavenger hunts.
 During the scavenger hunts, students will scour the museum, looking for the answers to a variety of questions about the heroes featured in our exhibits.
 Specialized cultural heritage scavenger hunts are available that highlight the achievements of particular groups, such as African-American cowboys, Hispanic cowboys, cowgirls and other female pioneers as well as Native American Indian Chiefs.

-The "Forgotten Cowboys" Travelling Living History Presentations are an expansion of our educational program, "Cultural Heritage Youth Workshops," currently funded through The Nissan Foundation.
-With this program, we are able to take the rich, educational experience of the "Cultural Heritage Youth Workshops" to local schools and organizations.
-With this expansion of our current programming, we are able to outreach to a greater quantity of people within the community.
-Through this programming, people will learn about a proud heritage, learn to embrace diversity and tolerance, encounter new role models, and engage in interactive activities that will increase their knowledge of the complete history of the settlement of the western United States.
+The "Forgotten Cowboys" Travelling Living History Presentations are an expansion of our educational program, "Cultural Heritage Youth Workshops”.
+With this program, we are able to take the rich educational experience of the "Cultural Heritage Youth Workshops" to local schools and organizations.
+With the expansion of our current programming, we are able to outreach to a greater quantity of people within the community.
+Through this programming, individuals will learn about a proud heritage, embrace diversity, encounter new role models and engage in interactive activities that will increase their knowledge of the complete history of the settlement of the western United States.
 The presentations can be tailored to fit the specific needs a group.
-The presentation fee begins at $300.00 for schools outside of Tarrant County or other organizations.
-To schedule a presentation at your school or organization, please contact the museum business office at (817) 922-9999, Monday - Friday from 9:00 a.m. - 5 p.m, the museum (817) 534-8801, Wednesday - Saturday, 11 a.m. - 6 p.m., or Email email@example.com.
+To schedule a presentation at your school or organization, please contact the museum (817) 534-8801 or email email@example.com

 Gloria Reed Austin